Watch: Samsung previews foldable-screen flip phone, S20 with 8K video

 The Galaxy Z Flip is Samsung's second folding-screen phone after the $3399 Galaxy Fold, which hit NZ late last year and unfurls into a mini-tablet.

-The Flip's screen is made from lighter material but, like the Fold, its hinge is very hard to spot when you're playing video.
+The Flip's screen is made from lighter material (and, notably, it's the first bendy phone to be covered in glass rather than plastic) but, like the Fold, its hinge is very hard to spot when you're playing video.

 It comes in a purple or black shell, and is broadly similar in design to Motorola's recent re-boot of its iconic Razr, which briefly ruled the smartphone world in the 2000s, before iPhone and Android stormed in.